Aligned. And Elevating.

 /Momentum Building

 Between February 2025 and January 2026, Canada and Europe signed more bilateral technology, defence, and trade agreements than in the previous five years combined.
-These are not aspirational frameworks — they are funded commitments with named partners and defined timelines.
+These are not aspirational frameworks.
+They are funded commitments with named partners and defined timelines.

 Source →Siemens investing CAD $150M over five years to establish an AI Manufacturing Technologies R&D Center in Oakville, Ontario.
 Focus: AI, edge computing, digital twins for battery and EV production.